 Dr. Sarah Green was nominated by Mike Abbott, director of the Great Lakes Research Center Operations, and was selected from a highly competitive pool of candidates from all colleges and schools on campus.

-Her lecture, Expanding Spheres: Atoms to Earth, Local to Global, Science to Society, will be presented at 4 p.m.
-Feb.
-15, in MUB Ballroom A, in a format encouraging networking and discussions.
+Her lecture, Expanding Spheres: Atoms to Earth, Local to Global, Science to Society, was presented on.
+February 15, 2018, in a format encouraging networking and discussions.

 Fall 2017 Distinguished Lecturer